Interaction and collision of skyrmions in chiral antiferromagnets: Collisions of skyrmions

 We have performed simulations of head-on collisions also with higher initial skyrmion velocities.
 For example, we choose an initial velocity $\vel=0.56$ \cite{animation}.
 From Fig.~\ref{fig:skyrmionEnergyPropagate}, we see that such propagating skyrmions have energy $E>4\pi$ each, which is a crucial energy bound.
 Simulations show that such fast-moving skyrmions approach each other and their size decreases until they become very small with a size comparable to the lattice spacing.
 The skyrmions are then annihilated and the energy is eventually converted to spin waves.
 The collapse of solitons has been studied rigorously within certain models in \cite{2004_NL_BizonSigal,2010_AM_RodnianskiSterbenz}, while a skyrmion annihilation phenomenon within the present model was discussed in \cite{2022_PRR_KomineasRoy}.

 The process can be understood based on the conversion of kinetic energy to exchange energy.
-Since each skyrmion has a total energy $E>4\pi$, the conversion of kinetic to potential energy is continuing during collision until the skyrmion has an infinitesimally small size with exchange energy $\Eex=4\pi$ and $\Edm=0, \Ean=0$.
+Since each skyrmion has a total energy $E>4\pi$, the conversion of kinetic to potential energy is continuing during collision until the skyrmions have an infinitesimally small size with exchange energy $\Eex=4\pi$ and $\Edm=0, \Ean=0$.
 This is observed to happen in all simulations with large skyrmion initial velocities for which the energy of each of the initial propagating skyrmions is $E>4\pi$.
-Different outcomes of the simulations, such as a combination of propagation and breathing of skyrmions cannot easily be excluded by theory arguments, however, no other outcome has been observed in our simulation other than the eventual skyrmion annihilation.
+Different outcomes of the simulations, such as a combination of propagation and breathing of skyrmions cannot easily be excluded by theoretical arguments, however, no outcome other than the eventual skyrmion annihilation has been observed in our simulations.

-The generic phenomenon of skyrmion shrinking during collision is a challenging one and it should be explained in order to have a full theoretical picture of skyrmion collisions.
-On a descriptive level, we note that the interaction is due to the overlap of the far field of one skyrmion with the core of the other.
-One can claim that the far field of each skyrmion overlaps stronger with the side of the other one which is closer.
-Due to repulsive forces, the sides of the skyrmions that are closer to each other are decelerated stronger producing the skyrmion shrinking effect.
-Eventually, the complete skyrmion configuration decelerates as we have seen earlier.
-On a phenomenological level, the phenomenon seems similar to the squeezing of two elastic balls during their collision, except that the skyrmions interact already before their cores touch each other.
+The generic phenomenon of skyrmion shrinking during collision will be addressed in the next section using a collective co-ordinate method.
+On a descriptive level, we note that the interaction is due to the overlap of the far field of one skyrmion with the core of the other one.
+Eventually, the skyrmions decelerate and shrink.
+On a phenomenological level, this seems similar to the squeezing of two elastic balls during their collision, except that the skyrmions interact already before their cores touch each other.